 Voyager Digital Ltd. Investors: Last Days to Actively Participate in the Class Action Lawsuit; January 10, 2023; Portnoy Law Firm

 LOS ANGELES, Dec.
 21, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Voyager Digital Ltd. (VYGVQ) investors that a class action has been filed on behalf of investors.
-(OTC: VYGVQ) investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.
+VYGVQ investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via https://portnoylaw.com/voyager-2/.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.